 Assessments submitted by interns or residents must be cosigned by an attending physician or the Director of Medical Education (DME) or Designated Institutional Officer (DIO).
-We ask preceptors complete the evaluation/assessment within one week of the clerkship end date and maintain confidentiality in compliance with the FERPA.
+We ask preceptors to complete the evaluation/assessment within one (1) week of the clerkship end date and maintain confidentiality in compliance with the FERPA.
 If a student works with more than one attending, more than one assessment will be accepted.

-Preceptors are encouraged to complete assessments online through Noorda-COM Canvas, the Noorda-COM Department of Clinical Education Student Database.
+Preceptors are encouraged to complete assessments online through Exxat STEPS.
 Paper copies are available upon request and may be returned directly to the Noorda-COM Department of Clinical Education.
 The College recommends that students request an initial discussion of preceptor expectations as well as an informal mid-clerkship assessment to allow the student to determine whether there is consistency between the preceptor's and student's performance perceptions.
 In addition, should a student be experiencing difficulty on a clerkship, a mid-clerkship assessment allows the student to proactively address any problems and avoid potential surprises.